OmegaMinus1/WindowsCompute/README.md

 WindowsCompute

-Windows Sample app of Sign Distance Field Rendering(SDF) in OpenCL-DX
+Windows Sample app of Sign Distance Field Rendering(SDF) in OpenCL-DX11

 [This is the sorta same output of the app - Live WebGL](https://www.vectorgenesis.net)